JeffNasson/ecommerce-simulation/README.md

 ### Overview
 * The basic task for this project is building an e-commerce website.
 You should focus on functionality more than form/appearance.
 In other words, don't worry very much about styling and CSS.
 Instead, demonstrate that you can create something that has all of the *functionality* of an e-commerce website with a shopping cart.
 That means
+  * routing, with a products page and a cart page.
-  * products loaded from a database.
+  * products stored in and loaded from a database.
   * full CRUD (create, read, update, delete) working from front to back.
   * one JOIN statement in your SQL.
 * To help you think about what the app needs to do, there are some requirements written from the perspective of a user below.